Xn-qon7tvkkj/8-WeekOf10-7/README.md

 # \\ is adding one slash between words
 # \n\t will make a new line regardless of the location.
 # You can answer a question if the variable is not equal to a number.
 The answer would be green.
+# The while True statement in ThisWeek code will continue to run through the symbols when printing the formats.